DataDog/documentation/content/en/developers/marketplace.md

 #### Codeowners

-* Located in the shared `.github` directory and defines the individuals or teams that are responsible for code in the repository.
+* Lives in the shared `.github` directory and defines the individuals or teams that are responsible for code in the repository.
 See [Github's documentation][29] for help with syntax.

 #### Additional Marketplace files